ghaiklor/generator-sails-rest-api/ROADMAP.md

 - Think about package.json and unused dependencies;
 - Think about copying only files that need for project;

-## Version 0.3.0 (in progress)

 - Add **apn** and **gcm** push notifications;
 - Add social service **Twitter**;
 - Add support for **Amazon** mailer, **sendmail** mailer;

-- Write test for each service in sails;
+## Version 0.3.0 (in progress)

+- Make swagger documentation for endpoints;
 - Make mocha tests as part of Sails generator;
-- Make swagger documentation for endpoints;
+- Write test for each service in Sails;

 ## Version 0.2.0 (released)